-The Alice Paul Institute is a nationally recognized non-profit organization headquartered at Paulsdale, a National Historic Landmark marking the birthplace of Alice Paul.
-API is dedicated to continuing Alice Paul’s work toward securing lasting and legally protected equal rights for all.
+The Alice Paul Center is a nationally recognized non-profit organization headquartered at Paulsdale, a National Historic Landmark (NHL) marking the birthplace of Alice Paul.
+Paulsdale is one of only 4% on NHLs in the country dedicated to the work of woman.

-The Alice Paul Institute (API) is a non-profit organization based in Mount Laurel, New Jersey.
+The Alice Paul Center for Gender Justice is a non-profit organization based in Mount Laurel, New Jersey.
 API was founded in 1984 as the Alice Paul Centennial Foundation to commemorate the centennial of Paul’s 1885 birth.
 It was an all-volunteer effort until 2000.
-Today, eight paid staff, dozens of volunteers, and a board of directors work together to make the organization’s leadership development, civic engagement, and historic preservation work a success.
+Today, staff, dozens of volunteers, and a board of directors work together to make the organization’s leadership development, civic engagement, and historic preservation work a success.

 API furthers the legacy of Alice Paul and her life’s work for gender equality, and also takes a leadership role in bringing recognition to women and the organizations and historic sites that honor them.
 Headquartered within a National Historic Landmark, the organization is a model of adaptive reuse of a historic site that now hosts a vibrant menu of leadership development and civic engagement programs.
 These offerings use the rich history and potential of women+ leaders to inspire young people to make a difference in their communities.